XadeFinance/sabex/README.md

 ## Deployed Contracts

-These contracts have been deployed to the Celo Alfajores Testnet
+These contracts have been deployed to the Shardeum Liberty 20 Testnet

 XUSD - [0x3004a8a8f7D4b09615ec8D392cC9b07c2e7B7944](https://explorer-liberty20.shardeum.org/account/0x3004a8a8f7D4b09615ec8D392cC9b07c2e7B7944)